mls-m5/medit/src/README.md

 - [ ] Update highlighting on emitted changes instead of keypress
     - [ ] Move highlighting handling into core environment
 - [ ] Unload files after applying changes to closed files

-## Save interaction 2023-05-09
-- [x] Ask user if it want to save files without names
-- [x] Ask if user is about to overwrite file
-- [x] Send message to lsp server when buffer is saved
-- [ ] Ask where to put new files